umar555-bit/Nifty500-AWS-Automated-Screener/README.md

 The purpose of this project is to automate daily stock analysis to identify potential breakout and momentum stocks.
 The system runs precisely at 2:00 PM IST, a period when the market typically consolidates and true intraday momentum becomes visible.
-This timing provides traders and analysts sufficient time to act on the insights before market close.
+This timing provides traders and analysts sufficient time to act on insights before market close.

 The project also intelligently handles: